VedAstro/VedAstro/Demo/JavaScript/README.md

-﻿Easy to use JS library help your app or website to talk VedAstro API
+﻿## Easy to use JS library help your app or website to talk with VedAstro API

 ## 🛜 JS CDN -> https://vedastro.org/js/VedAstro.js